Xbox Game Pass: Everything you need to know

 (Image credit: Shutterstock)

 For a relatively affordable monthly subscription fee, which you can cancel at any time, Xbox Game Pass gives you access to a huge range of Xbox games old and new, including the best Xbox Series X games and best Xbox One games.
-On top of that, Xbox Game Pass Ultimate throws in access to PC games and Xbox games that can be streamed via the power of Xbox Cloud Gaming.
+On top of that, Xbox Game Pass Ultimate gives access to PC and Xbox games that can be streamed via the power of Xbox Cloud Gaming.
+You don't need an Xbox to take advantage of Game Pass.

 What is Xbox Game Pass?